0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 sold off as investors worry that drinking is less popular due to weight loss drugs / healthier lifestyles.
 I've taken the opposite view as see alcohol consumption as lindy, and invested in these quality businesses while trading cheaply.

+> "You’re paying single-digit to low-teens multiples for global habits that have survived wars, recessions, and moral panics"

 **Diageo offers broad exposure** to spirits and also owns Guinness which is selling well, it could be a takeover target at current levels.
 A new CEO is starting in January and so the turnaround might be imminent.